 Once you figure that out you want to multiply your call targets with the amount we discussed, for my example that number was 56 calls.
 You want to multiply that amount by your conversion rate.

-Now let’s take a step back into the fundamentals of marketing as this is appliance repair marketing 101.
+Now let’s take a step back into the fundamentals of marketing as this is air conditioner repair or appliance repair marketing 101.
 Some of you may have seen this before, some of you may not.
 But there are three main fundamentals of marketing.

 The first one is the market, which is ‘who’ (who are your customers)?